jrehor/kcc/README.md

 * one new construct, `$[c;t;f]` aka if-then-else
 * the condition that stops recursion

-This gives us confidence and pace to quickly wrestle down the rest:
+This gives us confidence to quickly wrestle down the rest:

 ```q